Do nuts have a glycaemic index (GI)?

 Australian chestnuts are grown principally in the southern states of Australia, including Orange, Southern Tablelands, Blue Mountains and Batlow (New South Wales); Northern and Central Tasmania; North-east and Central, and East of Melbourne (Victoria); Adelaide Hills (South Australia); South-west (Western Australia).
 Around 70% of Australia’s production is located in the North East of Victoria.

 According to Chestnuts Australia, there are many ways to prepare chestnuts.
 Before cooking, cut a shallow cross into the flat side of the shell, this prevents the nut from overheating and bursting while cooking.
-When boiling, cut the chestnuts in half across the width of the chestnut before cooking.
+When boiling, cut in half across the width of the chestnut before cooking.

 Preheat oven to 200°C (180°C fan-forced).
 Place prepared chestnuts onto a baking tray and bake for 15-20 minutes or until the shells split open.